scala/docs.scala-lang/_overviews/scala-contribution/scala-standard-library-api-documentation.md

   Scala code is likely to flag as mis-spelled sometimes, but any written language should be checked.
 If you can also use a grammar checker, even better.
 We *will* ask for spelling and grammar to be corrected before acceptance.
-* You **must** also run `ant docs`, fix any problems and check the formatting and layout of your changes.
+* You **must** also run `sbt doc`, fix any problems and check the formatting and layout of your changes.
 Again, corrections will be required if formatting or layout are inadequate.
-After running `ant docs` the generated documents can be found under the `build/scaladoc/` folders (probably in the `library` folder but maybe under the others depending on what section of the Scala source you are working on).
+After running `sbt doc` the generated documents can be found under the `build/scaladoc/` folders (probably in the `library` subdirectory but maybe under the others depending on what section of the Scala source you are working on).
 * All of these steps are required to save time for both the reviewers and